bbauska/UofM-AdvStyling/readme.md

   alt="." />
 </p>
 What do I mean by a wireframe?
 Let me show you a few examples.
-Right here, I\'m at a site called wireframeshowcase.com.
+Right here, I&apos;m at a site called wireframeshowcase.com.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60s. wireframeshowcase.com, #2 (57) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">